A Step-by-Step Guide to the BUA Form

 Section II.
 Personnel

 Who is in your company and will be involved in this work?
 Your company is responsible for all appropriate safety training for your employees.
-Bakar Labs provides a 2-hour safety training, the details of which can be found here.
-Also consult waste-management companies (e.g., Stericycle, Clean Earth, etc.) that often have extensive trainings available online.
+Bakar Labs provides a 2-hour safety training (which includes general biosafety training), the details of which can be found here.
+Tenants must supply bloodborne pathogens (BBP) training - there are modules that can be purchased online or through waste-management companies (e.g., Stericycle, Clean Harbors, Clean Earth, etc.) that often have extensive trainings available online.

 Important: Please notify Bakar Labs staff of the BBP (Bloodborne Pathogen) training dates for all employees who require it.